 Harry's attention wandered when he heard his name being mentioned in the passing.

 He saw a group of children sitting huddled in one corner of the room, exchanging stories and giggles.
 Listening in on them, he realized that they were talking about him.

-"My mum said he was the coolest boy in school."
+"My mum said that Harry was the bravest boy in all of Hogwarts."

 "He is.
 Mum said so!
-She said he beat all the bad people.
-She says he's cool."
+She said he would fly so fast on his broomstick and kill all the Dementors."

 "Then why's he a teacher?"